Wooden musical instruments are sensitive to their environment.

 Depending on the instrument and the degree to which it has dried out, in our shop, rehumidification typically takes between 3-7 days to return a dry instrument to ideal conditions.
 Extreme cases may take longer.

 It is absolutely possible to over humidify a guitar.
 We recommend the use of a humidifier designed for instruments in conjunction with a humidity gauge to take the guess work out of humidity maintenance.

-After learning about the humidity issues impacting their instrument, many a frustrated client has professed that the guitar must be defective.
-They reason that since the guitar in question is stored in the same location as others that are not showing the same symptoms, something must surely be defective with the instrument.
-Simply put, this is flawed logic.
+After learning about the humidity issues effecting their instrument, many a frustrated client has professed that “the guitar must be defective.”
+They logically reason that since the guitar in question is stored in the same location as others that are not showing the same symptoms, something must surely be defective with the instrument.

-Lastly, its important to note that guitars are not homogeneous.
+It’s important to note that guitars are not homogeneous.
 Even two models made right next to each other in the same factory will not be identical.
 Much like people, no two pieces of wood are the same.
-By way of analogy: Many people smoke cigarettes their entire lives without succumbing to a disease such as lung cancer or emphysema.
-However, it is universally accepted that smoking is not good for ones health.
-Though the consequences may be far less dire, the same can be said for instruments that are not properly cared for.

 Also, different models may have important variations in design and construction; Surprisingly, cheaply made acoustics with Laminate tops are more resistant to humidity damage than finer ones made with solid wood.
 Thin satin finishes offer less protection than thickly coated polyester.
 Hollow bodied instruments don’t react the same way solid bodies do. etc. etc. etc.

 An Ounce of Prevention Is Worth A Pound Of Cure

 We hope that the above information will give you the knowledge needed to protect your investment.